jdoleary/Spellmasons/docs/TasksCurrent.md

 - UI: Button to dismiss tutorial
 - Upgrade choosing should occur after you finish, not before you start a level.
 Maybe when you portal
-- Multiplayer: you can't pick an upgrade while other's spells are playing out
 - Dragger issues
     - Prediction issue: Dragger pulled me and then I got hit by people that didn't warn attention
     - Multiplayer: Dragger pull is desyncing